The executive branch gets the ball rolling

 In February, the CFO issues a revenue estimate that will serve as the “ceiling” for expenditures in the coming fiscal year.
 The Mayor then reconciles the agency’s requests, his/her vision for the District, and the available revenue to propose any cuts, increases, or changes in each agency.

 Council Committees’ dual agency-by-agency review

 Also in February, the Council undertakes the first prong of an agency-by-agency review process.
 This first analysis comes in the form of performance oversight hearings.
-Each Council committee has jurisdiction over a very specific list of government agencies (click here, then on a committee name, then scroll to the bottom to see the list), and during the performance oversight season, agency directors respond to dozens and dozens of very specific questions from both Councilmembers and individuals.
+Each Council committee has jurisdiction over a very specific list of government agencies (link to list), and during the performance oversight season, agency directors respond to dozens and dozens of very specific questions from both Councilmembers and individuals.
 Questions can be on any topic, but usually focus on what the agency is supposed to do, and how well it accomplishes that goal.
 One by one, every single agency of government receives this level of scrutiny.

 In late March or early April, as the culmination of all the executive branch’s meetings with individual agencies, the proposed budget document is released.
 The budget actually consists of two components—an operating budget, which covers ongoing operations, and a capital budget, which includes construction and renovation of the District’s physical plant.

 Following the Mayor’s release of the budget, throughout April, the Council committees initiate the second prong of their agency-by-agency review, this time focusing specifically on the agency’s proposed budget.
 Of course, these budgetary discussions are directly informed by the responses to the many pointed questions so recently asked by Councilmembers and individuals at the performance oversight hearings.